datacarpentry/organization-genomics/GoodBetterBest.md

 #####Good

+If some meta-data takes the form of highlighting or other formatting, make new columns to house that information in a way that is compatible with the .csv file type.
+For instance, you may have highlighted the names of individuals from one population in blue, and the other in red.
+This is helpful for you to differentiate between populations, but that information can't be imported into R (or any other text based program).
+Instead, make a column called "Population" and note where each individual came from.

+#####Better
 Name your columns something as short as possible while still being unique and descriptive.
 Make column comments with an extended description of each column header and any abbreviations in the data sheet.

-#####Better

 #####Best
 Use terms from *data standards*